 "Don't play dumb.
 I know you."

 "Oh?
-Is that a confession?"
-She teased.
+Is that a confession?" she teased.

 "You're a pain in the ass."

-"Wasn't it you who complained about how I speak?
-Look at yourself," she shot back.
-"No blazer, no tie, shirt untucked, strolling around like some delinquent.
+"Wasn't it you who complained about how I talk?"
+She shot back.
+"Look at yourself.
+No blazer, no tie, shirt untucked, wandering around like some delinquent.
 If your sister saw you—"

-"I don't care," I cut in.
+I glanced at her.
 "You know I left the house, right?"

 My teeth clenched.

-I was the one who left on my own, dammit.
+I left on my own, damn it.

 Lyra tilted her head.